 At present, you can’t get an NE medical card since the state does not have an MMJ program.
-There are tenuous hopes that at least one marijuana initiative will get on the 2022 ballot, but time is running out.
+There were tenuous hopes that at least one marijuana initiative would get on the 2022 ballot, but it fell short.

 The Cannabis Compassion and Care Act is one major attempt that failed.
 The legislation, proposed in 2015, would have permitted MMJ patients to use weed in pill or liquid form.
 However, it faced opposition from the state governor and attorney general and ultimately failed.

-Now, we must wait and see whether either of the two marijuana initiatives proposed by Nebraskans for Medical Marijuana make it to the ballot.
-This article provides information on both bills, giving you an idea of what a Nebraska medical marijuana program would look like.
+Unfortunately, none of the marijuana initiatives proposed by Nebraskans for Medical Marijuana made it to the ballot.
+This article provides information on both bills, giving you an idea of what a Nebraska medical marijuana program would look like if it ever comes into being.
 However, please look at the state’s existing cannabis laws first.

 Nebraska Medical Marijuana Laws

 While marijuana remains entirely illegal in Nebraska, the state decriminalized the possession of up to an ounce in 1979.
 If caught with this small amount, you pay a maximum fine of $300 as it is a civil infraction.
 However, if you are found in possession of weed for a second time, you could face a five-day jail term on a misdemeanor conviction.